Title IX - Sexual Assault and Victim Advocacy

 - Resolution procedures are guided by principles of fairness and respect for all parties.
 As referenced above, both on-campus and off-campus resources and support are available for both students and employees, whether as Complainants or Respondents, to provide guidance throughout the investigation and resolution of complaints.

-- A Complainant may withdraw a complaint or report from the College at any time, without penalty.
+- A Complainant may withdraw a complaint or report from the university at any time, without penalty.

-- All proceedings are conducted in compliance with the requirements of FERPA, the Clery Act, Title IX, the Violence Against Women Act, federal, state and local law, and College policy.
+- All proceedings are conducted in compliance with the requirements of FERPA, the Clery Act, Title IX, the Violence Against Women Act, federal, state and local law, and university policy.

 Submit an Incident Report via the Maxient Incident Reporting Form